Best Bible For Beginners (Top 4) – And More!

 What About the King James Version (KJV)?

-Although we don’t agree with those in that particular movement about the KJV, we still believe that the KJV and the NKJV are reliable Bibles.
+Although we don’t agree with those in the “King James Only” movement, who believe that the KJV is the one translation we should use, we still believe that the KJV and the NKJV are reliable Bibles.

 However, on the other hand, you have so many others who are just as convinced that some newer translations have made improvements over the King James Bible.